Sharing Guidelines

 H. REDEEM SeniorSaver Sharing Limitations

-1. Days 1-60: Medicare covers these costs
+1. Days 1-60: Medicare covers these costs.

-3. Days 151-beyond: Not shared
+3. Days 151-beyond: Ineligible for sharing.